Immigration Healthcare Surcharge

 You are required by to pay the charge even if you have private medical insurance.

 If you are applying to add a placement or move to an integrated masters course then you will likely be charged for some of the same period of time you have already paid for.
-Unfortunately, there is no way around this as the payment of the IHS is mandatory and this is just how the process works.
+Unfortunately, there is no way around this as the payment of the IHS is mandatory and this is how the process works.
 However, you should be eligible for a refund of the overlapping period of IHS coverage provided the overlap in coverage between your two applications is 6 months or more.
-This refund should be processed automatically within 6 weeks of you obtaining a decision on your new application so you should get your money back eventually.
+This refund should be processed automatically within 6 weeks of you obtaining a decision on your new application.
+If you don't receive a refund after 6 months contact us.

 Incorrect IHS calculation